Career Options and Employability

 A postgraduate degree in archaeology will provide you with advanced skills in teamwork, practical and intellectual problem solving and critical analysis of evidence, in addition to enhanced knowledge on specific aspects of the human past and present.
 Each archaeology graduate is skilled in these areas, but due to the nature of a postgraduate degree, should you choose further study you will graduate equipped with individual, specialised abilities.

-Durham University as a whole was recently ranked top 20 in the world by employers for the quality of its graduates.
+Durham University as a whole is ranked in the top 50 in the world by employers for the quality of its graduates.
 While our archaeology postgraduates are particularly well suited to a career in academia they are always in high demand in the professional sector, with many gaining employment not only in archaeology-related fields such as conservation, heritage, museums and commercial labs and units, but also in finance, administration, entertainment and even fashion design!

 Employers have included: Historic Scotland, the National Trust, the British Academy, the Natural History Museum, the Royal Museums (Greenwich), the Ashmolean Museum, the British Museum, the Imperial War Museum, Durham University Museums, Archaeology South East, Archaeological Project Services, Suffolk County Council Archaeological Service, Culture and Heritage Unit (University of Queensland, Australia), the Montpelier Foundation (Virgina, USA), Tourism Australia, Higher Education Academy (York), National Library of Canada, the Edinburgh Science Festival, Deloitte, HM Court Service, Penguin, O2, Civil Aviation Authority, Hotel Chocolat and several notable universities, including Oxford University, Durham University, American University in Rome, American University in Cairo, University of Alexandria, King Saud University, Aberdeen University, Manchester Metropolitan University, Leicester University, and University of Liege.